 Access to the Redwood Sky Walk is included with admission to the Sequoia Park Zoo.
 The entrance to the Redwood Sky Walk is located within the grounds of the Sequoia Park Zoo.

 Can I buy tickets in advance or online?

 We do not currently offer online or advanced ticketing.
 Admission may be purchased at the Zoo ticket booth on the day of your visit.

 No, we are not limiting capacity at this time.
 We encourage social distancing between groups.

 Are masks required?

-Masks are required for all unvaccinated visitors indoors and outdoors.
-Masks are optional for vaccinated visitors.
+Masks are required for ALL visitors regardless of vaccination status, whether indoors or outdoors.
+We encourage social distancing and frequent hand washing, there are hand sanitizer stations throughout the Zoo.
 Many animal species are susceptible to COVID-19 and are unable to be vaccinated.
-We encourage masks for ALL when viewing primates and otters.

 Are pets allowed at the Sequoia Park Zoo and on the Redwood Sky Walk?